devjoe/vim-codequery/README.md

 #### 4. Open Menu

-Currently, Vim-CodeQuery only provides [Unite](https://github.com/Shougo/unite.vim) menu because I love and use it a lot.
+Currently, vim-codeQuery only provides [Unite](https://github.com/Shougo/unite.vim) menu because I love and use it a lot.
 There are two types of menu:

 * **Open a complete Unite menu**